Site Sustaining Services

 Fume Hood Testing involves checking airflows and contaminant levels to ensure they meet safety and exposure limits.
-Standards required for testing depend on the use, location, and design of the hoods, and can range from simple face velocity requirements to full compliance with ASHRAE 110.
+Standards required for testing depend on the use, location, and design of the hoods, and can range from simple face velocity requirements to compliance with ASHRAE standards.

 This involves the review and evaluation of systems and components, projecting remaining useful life and failure cause analysis.
 Detailed documentation and adherence to chain of custody requirements must be followed to ensure integrity of evidence.
 We provide evidence gathering planning, evidence collection, documentation, and evaluation.

 Also called Thermographic Imaging, this service is invaluable for quickly spotting relatively large leaks in a building’s envelope system.
 As such, it’s one of the easiest tools to use to minimize energy losses.
 In addition, it is frequently used in circuit breakers and electrical connections to help ensure circuit and wiring integrity.

 SOOs describe and control the way equipment and systems operate.
 SOOs are often modified as needs change or as the understanding of the system(s) is developed.
 Lack of documentation of the SOOs makes troubleshooting and resolving performance issues difficult and sometimes impossible.
 Optimal equipment and system performance can only be achieved when the SOOs are complete and the related logic is programmed and de-bugged.
 Reconstruction of the SOOs involves review of available documentation, current control programming, and observation of the systems performance.
 SOOs are then documented in written format.